TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/1-concepts.md

 - Does the user have `VIEW`?
 If not...
 - They don't have access

-**That's it, no matter how many Permission Groups or unique permissions exist, you can always check the same permission.**
+**That's it, no matter how many Permission Groups or unique permissions exist, you can always check the same permission for an action.**

 First we define the Permission Group: